Create

 Container templates

-To make use of the container templates, select a template from the top-hand dropdown menu and click Get.
+It is often the case that the same type of container will be used multiple times across the site.
+To save some time and reduce the chances of mistakes, Kiosc provides container templates.
+To make use of them, select a template from the top-hand dropdown menu and click Get.
 This will populate all form fields that are set in the template with you create form.
 Anything you already entered will be overwritten.
 The prefix [Site-wide] or [Project-wide] indicates whether this template is either a site-wide or a project-wide template.
+By default, one template for an example Shiny app is available (it does not contain any meaningful data and is just meant as a toy example).
+Admins can then create additional site-wide templates.

 Environment